kamilazdybal/kamilazdybal.github.io/_posts/2025-09-22-undergrad-homework-PINN.md

 T_xx = d2Tdx2(T_pred, x_grid_random)
 ```

-We'll assemble the residual (second derivative minus all that linear term):
+We'll assemble the residual (second derivative minus that whole linear term):

 ```python
 residual = T_xx - k * (T_pred - T_infty)
 ```

-And the loss will be the MSE error between that residual and a vector of zeros (because we know it should be exactly zero):
+And the loss will be the MSE between that residual and a vector of zeros (because we know it should be exactly zero):

 ```python
 loss = mse(residual, torch.zeros_like(residual))